 Find out more about past Trainee Music Leaders’ experience on the programme, with blog posts by our latest TML cohort, as well as Lauren Brant, Kate Howden and Leanne Sedin (linked below).

-Please contact Gail for more information about the programme and to register for the scheme recruitment alerts.
+Please contact Gail to register for the scheme recruitment alert (Autumn 2021).